michaelh4u/homelabfrontpage/README.md

 # Homelab Front Page
 Code and notes used to create my homelab front page

-I will try to keep these updating and hopefully they help someone out.
+I will try to keep these updated and hopefully they help someone out.
 They are a little sanitized but not by much.